gokultp/gokultp.github.io/_posts/2016-08-20-a-journey-with-http-day-2.markdown

 Why they are formatted similarly ?

-I think both of them are http headers.
+I think its because, both of them are http headers.

-So why their content is different ?
+So why their contents are different ?